theMHD-120/Othello-Pygame-AI-Project/README.md

 # Project summary
 ||| In the name of Allah ||| <br />
 --------------------------- <br />
-Implementation of a digital Othello game using pygame library. <br />
+Implementation of a digital Othello game using Pygame library. <br />
-All functions and variables are written in a Python file (Othello-400030490.py). <br />
+All functions and variables are written in a Python file (Othello-400030490.py).
 Read the guides and explanations in the documentation file ...